2011 Sri Lankan local elections: Background

-The last major round of local government elections was held in 2006 when elections were held in 288 of the then 330 local authorities.
-Elections were not held in the remainder due to the ongoing civil war.
-In 2008 elections were held for 9 local authorities in Batticaloa District and in 2009 elections were held for 2 local authorities in the Northern Province.
+The last major round of local government elections was held in 2006, when elections were held in 288 of the then 330 local authorities.
+Elections were not held for the next few years due to the then-ongoing civil war.
+In 2008, elections were held for 9 local authorities in the Batticaloa District, and in 2009, elections were held for 2 local authorities in the Northern Province.

-The normal term of a local authority is 4 years but the law allows the Central Government to extend this by a further year.
-The term of 286 local authorities (16 municipal councils, 36 urban councils and 234 divisional councils) which had their election in 2006 was due to expire in 2010 but on 22 December 2009 Minister of Local Government and Provincial Councils Janaka Bandara Tennakoon extended it until 31 March 2011.
+The normal term of a local authority is 4 years, however the law allows the central government to extend this by a further year.
+The terms of 286 local authorities (16 municipal councils, 36 urban councils and 234 divisional councils) which had their election in 2006 were due to expire in 2010, but on 22 December 2009 Minister of Local Government and Provincial Councils Janaka Bandara Tennakoon extended it until 31 March 2011.

-On 6 January 2010 A. L. M. Athaullah, Minister of Local Government and Provincial Councils, dissolved 263 local authorities (34 urban councils and 229 divisional councils) precipitating elections.
+On 6 January 2010, A. L. M. Athaullah, Minister of Local Government and Provincial Councils, dissolved 263 local authorities (34 urban councils and 229 divisional councils) precipitating elections.
 Elections were also called for five newly created local authorities (2 municipal councils and 3 divisional councils).
 In addition, elections were called for 31 local authorities (4 urban councils and 27 divisional councils) in the Northern Province that had not been functioning as elected bodies for a number of years due to the civil war.

-As expected the government did not dissolve the 7 local authorities where 2011 Cricket World Cup matches were due to be played during February/March (Colombo MC, Dehiwala-Monut Lavinia MC, Hambantota MC, Sri Jayawardenapura Kotte MC, Kolonnawa UC, Kundasale DC and Sooriyawewa DC).
-But in a surprise move the government also did not dissolve 16 other local authorities including all the other existing municipal councils (Anuradhapura MC, Badulla MC, Galle MC, Gampaha MC, Kalmunai MC, Kandy MC, Kurunegala MC, Matale MC, Matra MC, Moratuwa MC, Negombo MC, Ratnapura MC, Ambagamuwa DC, Kandy Gravets & Gangawata Korale DC, Kotikawatta-Mulleriyawa DC and Lunugamvehera DC).
+As expected, the government did not dissolve 7 local authorities where 2011 Cricket World Cup matches were due to be played during February and March (Colombo MC, Dehiwala-Monut Lavinia MC, Hambantota MC, Sri Jayawardenapura Kotte MC, Kolonnawa UC, Kundasale DC and Sooriyawewa DC).
+But in a surprise move, the government also did not dissolve 16 other local authorities including all other existing municipal councils (Anuradhapura MC, Badulla MC, Galle MC, Gampaha MC, Kalmunai MC, Kandy MC, Kurunegala MC, Matale MC, Matra MC, Moratuwa MC, Negombo MC, Ratnapura MC, Ambagamuwa DC, Kandy Gravets & Gangawata Korale DC, Kotikawatta-Mulleriyawa DC and Lunugamvehera DC).

-On 18 January 2011 the government announced that the term of 23 local authorities (Anuradhapura MC, Badulla MC, Colombo MC, Dehiwala-Monut Lavinia MC, Galle MC, Gampaha MC, Kalmunai MC, Kandy MC, Kurunegala MC, Matale MC, Matra MC, Moratuwa MC, Negombo MC, Nuwara Eliya MC, Ratnapura MC, Sri Jayawardenapura Kotte MC, Hambantota UC, Kolonnawa UC, Hambantota DC, Kandy Gravets & Gangawata Korale DC, Kotikawatte-Mulleriyawa DC, Kundasale DC and Sooriyawewa DC) had been extended until 30 June 2011 using Emergency Regulations.
-On 30 March 2011 the government announced that the term of 23 local authorities had been extended further until 31 December 2011 using Emergency Regulations.
-On 25 August 2011 the Department of Elections announced that elections to these 23 local authorities would be held on 8 October 2011.
+On 18 January 2011, the government announced that the terms of 23 local authorities (Anuradhapura MC, Badulla MC, Colombo MC, Dehiwala-Monut Lavinia MC, Galle MC, Gampaha MC, Kalmunai MC, Kandy MC, Kurunegala MC, Matale MC, Matra MC, Moratuwa MC, Negombo MC, Nuwara Eliya MC, Ratnapura MC, Sri Jayawardenapura Kotte MC, Hambantota UC, Kolonnawa UC, Hambantota DC, Kandy Gravets & Gangawata Korale DC, Kotikawatte-Mulleriyawa DC, Kundasale DC and Sooriyawewa DC) had been extended until 30 June 2011 using emergency regulations.
+On 30 March 2011, the government announced that the term of 23 local authorities had been extended further until 31 December 2011 using emergency regulations.
+On 25 August 2011, the Department of Elections announced that elections to these 23 local authorities would be held on 8 October 2011.